mlcommons/ck/docs/tutorials/scc23-mlperf-inference-bert.md

 * `mlperf_submission_short.md` - description of your platform and some highlights of the MLPerf benchmark execution.

-You will need to submit the following files with the optimized MLPerf BERT inference results to obtain main points (including major bonus points for improving exisitng benchmark implementations and adding new hardware backends):
+You will need to submit the following files with the optimized MLPerf BERT inference results to obtain main points (including major bonus points for improving existing benchmark implementations and adding new hardware backends):

 * `mlperf_submission_{N}.tar.gz` - automatically generated file with validated MLPerf results.
 * `mlperf_submission_{N}_summary.json` - automatically generated summary of MLPerf results.
 * `mlperf_submission_{N}.run` - CM commands to run MLPerf BERT inference benchmark saved to this file.
 * `mlperf_submission_{N}.tstamps` - execution timestamps before and after CM command saved to this file.
-* `mlperf_submission_{N}.md` - your highglights, optimizations, improvements and extensions of the MLPerf BERT inference benchmark
+* `mlperf_submission_{N}.md` - your highlights, optimizations, improvements and extensions of the MLPerf BERT inference benchmark
    (new hardware backends, support for multi-node execution, batch size, quantization, etc).
    Note that you will need to provide a PR with open-source Apache 2.0 improvements to the [MLCommons inference repo](https://github.com/mlcommons/inference)